hyundai-robotics/doc-hi6-operation/2-operation/5-error-info/2-error-handle.md

   ![](../../_assets/tp630/wg-alarm-log_eng.png)

-* Touch the \[Help\] button on the L-button bar of the Hi6 teach pendant screen.
+* Touch the \[Help\] button on the L-button bar of the ${cont_model} teach pendant screen.
 You can check the error code, the notification message, the cause of the trouble, and how to take action for it.

   ![](../../_assets/tp630/lbt-help_eng.png)